ThePush/42_Python_ML/README.md

 * Decorators

-* Numpy and Pandas
+* Numpy and Pandas arrays and dataframes manipulation

-* How to publish packages
+* How to publish packages on PyPi

 * K-Means algorithm from scratch